ugene1213/Crystal_Hunter/README.md

 ## Future Features

 One of the reasons that I originally chose to use EaselJS because it simplifies the craetion of sprites and animations.
 I would like to add sprites to the game so that I can simulate movement for my hero.
-I might also add some extra animations such as a moving background.
+I might also add some animations such as a moving background.